The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The geometry of convex bodies

-\begin{definition}[face for a point] Given a point $P\in\partial D$, we refer to the intersection $\mathbb{A}_P\cap\partial D$ of any affine subspace $\mathbb{A}_P$ (constructed as in \cref{defn:dimension}) with $\partial D$ as a \emph{face (of $\partial D$) for $P\in \partial D$}. \begin{itemize} \item The dimension of the face $\mathbb A_P \cap \partial D$ is defined to be the dimension of $\mathbb A_P$. \item We refer to the collection of faces $\mathbb{A}_P\cap\partial D$ for $P\in\partial D$ as the collection of faces on $\partial D$. \item We refer to any face that is a subset of another face as a \emph{subface}. \item For each face $F$ of $\partial D$, we call the subset of points in $F$ which have an open-ball neighbourhood (with respect to the topology induced on the face) contained in $F$, the \emph{interior} of the face. \end{itemize} \end{definition}
+\begin{definition}[face for a point] Given a point $P\in\partial D$, we refer to the intersection $\mathbb{A}_P\cap\partial D$ of any maximal dimensional affine subspace $\mathbb{A}_P$ (constructed as in \cref{defn:dimension}) with $\partial D$ as a \emph{face (of $\partial D$) for $P\in \partial D$}.
+We shall also use the following terminology: \begin{itemize} \item The dimension of the face $\mathbb A_P \cap \partial D$ is defined to be the dimension of $\mathbb A_P$. \item We refer to the collection of faces $\mathbb{A}_P\cap\partial D$ for $P\in\partial D$ as the collection of faces on $\partial D$. \item We refer to any face that is a subset of another face as a \emph{subface}. \item For each face $F$ of $\partial D$, we call the subset of points in $F$ which have an open-ball neighbourhood (with respect to the topology induced on the face) contained in $F$, the \emph{interior} of the face. \end{itemize} \end{definition} It will turn out in \cref{lem:uniqueface} that for any $P \in \partial D$, its face is unique, independent of the choice of $\mathbb A_P$.

-We next show that the above notion of a face is equivalent to the one found in convex geometry literature (see, e.g., \cite[p. ~162]{Rock}):
+We next show that the above notion of face is equivalent to the one found in the literature on convex geometry (see, e.g. \cite[p. ~162]{Rock}):

-\begin{definition}[face] A convex subset $F\subset D$ is called a \emph{face} of $D$ if and only if for every $x\in F$ and every $y,z\in D$ such that $x$ lies on the open interval between $y$ and $z$, we have $y,z\in F$. \end{definition}
+\begin{definition}[face] A convex subset $F\subset D$ is called a \emph{face} of $D$ if and only if for every $x\in F$ and every $y,z\in D$ such that $x$ lies on the open interval between $y$ and $z$, we have $y,z\in F$.
+A face $F$ is said to be of $P$ when $P$ is an interior point of $F$, \ie for any $Q \in F$ there is a segment with an endpoint at $Q$ which contains $P$ in its interior. \end{definition}

-We shall show that the two notions are equivalent if we ignore the special case where $F=D$, which is permitted under \cref{defn:classicalface} but not \cref{defn:face}.
+We shall show that the two notions are equivalent, \ie a face in the sense of \cref{defn:classicalface} is always a face of some $P \in \partial D$ in the sense of \cref{defn:face} if we ignore the special case where $F=D$, which is permitted under \cref{defn:classicalface} but not \cref{defn:face}.